 Assets and debts in divorce proceedings are either the community property of both spouses, or the separate property of only one.
 In Nevada, assets and debts acquired during marriage are presumed to be community property.
 However, all individuals come into marriage with their own individual finances in one form or another.

-Each set of circumstances regarding how the spouses arranged the marital financial merging is unique.
+Each set of circumstances regarding how the spouses arranged their marital financial merging is unique.
 Therefore, each claim for separate property must be judged on its own merits.
-Items such as an inheritance, a personal injury settlement, and gifts are the most common form of separate property.
+Items such as sole property before marriage, an inheritance, a personal injury settlement, and gifts are the most common form of separate property.
 But if one spouse claims an asset as sole and separate, and the other spouse disagrees, it’s incumbent on the spouse claiming sole and separate to prove that no marital funds were commingled or used to support the asset.
 This can be a challenge, especially in long-term marriages.
 Depending on numerous factors, commingling can convert separate property into community property.
 In this case both spouses would then be entitled to their share.
 This is where the skills of an expert Las Vegas divorce attorney comes in.
 Determining what each spouse’s receives as their share is not an exact science or mathematical formula.
 So the spouse whose divorce attorney presents the best case often comes out ahead in these disputes.